ewolff/ewolff.com/datenschutzerklaerung.md

 title: ewolff.com Datenschutzerklärung
 ---

-Notice: Since this server resides in Germany, and since the author of the website is German citizen, the German law applies for the entire website.
-Therefore, the data protection declaration is presented in German.

 ewolff.com nimmt den Schutz Ihrer persönlichen Daten sehr ernst.
 Wir selbst erfassen oder speichern keinerlei persönliche Daten.